 WVS Projects

-The Westport Village Society pursues a variety of projects that are consistent with the mission and goals of the organization.
-We rely on our members and other volunteers to carry out all of our activities.
-We welcome new ideas!
-We have supported the local school, community church, and Westport Volunteer Fire Department in various ways.
+The Westport Village Society pursues a wide variety of projects that are consistent with the mission and goals of the organization.
+We endeavor to support and nurture endeavors that contribute to the well being of our Community.
+We welcome new ideas and rely on our members and volunteers to carry out or collaborate with other local organizations to realize those goals.
 If you would like to contribute your energy and talents to our organization, please contact WVS.
-Our major activities have focused on the following projects:
+Some of our projects are highlighted below.

 DehavenHeadlands